soupi/learn-haskell-blog-generator/src/06-errors_and_files/02-except.md

 # Either with IO?

-When we create `IO` actions that may require I/O we risk running into all kinds of errors.
+When we create `IO` actions that may require I/O, we risk running into all kinds of errors.
-For example, when we use `writeFile`, we could run out of disk space in the middle of writing, or the file might be write protected.
+For example, when we use `writeFile`, we could run out of disk space in the middle of writing, or the file might be write-protected.
 While these scenarios aren't super common, they are definitely possible.

 We could've potentially encoded Haskell functions like `readFile` and `writeFile` as `IO` operations